federico-r-figueredo/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 * Trees are a common way to represent the relationship between entities.
 They are often used to model UI.
 * Render trees represent the nested relationship between React components across a single render.
 * With conditional rendering, the render tree may change across different renders.
 With different prop values, components may render different children components.
-* Render trees help identify what the top-level components are.
-Top-level components affect the rendering performance of all components beneath them.
-Identifying them is useful for debugging slow renders.
+* Render trees help identify what the top-level and leaf components are.
+Top-level components affect the rendering performance of all components beneath them and leaf components are often re-rendered frequently.
+Identifying them is useful for understanding and debugging rendering performance.
 * Dependency trees represent the module dependencies in a React app.
 * Dependency trees are used by build tools to bundle the necessary code to ship an app.
-* Dependency trees are useful for debugging large bundle sizes and opportunities for optimizing what code is bundled.
+* Dependency trees are useful for debugging large bundle sizes that slow time to paint and expose opportunities for optimizing what code is bundled.

 </Recap>